Virginia Commonwealth University School of the Arts: The ICA and arts research (2012– )

 Dean Toscan's successor was Joseph H. Seipel.
 Seipel, who would head VCUarts from 2011 to 2016, was already a prominent figure within Richmond's arts community before his ascension to deanship.
 Upon his retirement, he had spent 42 years with the School of the Arts—17 of which as the Chair of Sculpture.
 During Seipel's tenure the ranking of the program rose to first in the nation.
 In 1978, Seipel would make his first mark on the city as co-founder of 1708 Gallery on 1708 East Main Street (which moved to 319 West Broad Street in 2001) and the Texas-Wisconsin Border Café in 1982.

 For the five years he spent as dean of the School of the Arts, Seipel made the construction of the Institute for Contemporary Art his priority.
 Though he departed the school before the completion of the ICA in 2018, the privately funded museum was the largest undertaking ever by the university.

 In 2017, Shawn Brixey became dean of the school, after previously serving as dean of the School of the Arts, Media, Performance and Design at York University in Toronto.

 On August 5, 2019, VCU announced that Shawn Brixey would be stepping down from his administrative role as dean of VCU School of the Arts.
+In 2020, Carmenita Higginbotham was hired as the new dean of VCU's School of the Arts.